US launches investigation into spate of right whale deaths

 Share via Email

-PORTLAND, Maine — The federal government is launching an investigation into the recent deaths of endangered North Atlantic right whales.
+PORTLAND, Maine — The U.S. government is launching an investigation into the recent deaths of endangered North Atlantic right whales.

 Representatives from Fisheries and Oceans Canada and NOAA Fisheries are expected to provide more information about the investigation Friday morning.
 Some of the whales have died due to ship strikes or fishing gear entanglement.